ashish-gehani/Trimmer/docs/test.md

 Running Test Cases
 ------------------

-Test cases directory: /test/src

-* Includes a suite of multiple test cases used to measure the effectiveness of TRIMMER in debloating unused code.
+The test cases are in the [/test/src](/test/src) directory.
+We provide scripts to run these tests in the [/test/scripts](/test/scripts) directory

  **Running Test Examples**: